SkripKolesa/CtCI/README.md

 # CtCI
 Cracking the Coding Interview C#
 Attempt to solve that terrific book 4fun.
-Attempt to prove ability to finish something :)
+Attempt to prove ability to finish something :) << lol failed :D